benAJoseph/ST-PINO-with-Attention-Gating/Readme.md

 ## Contact
-For inquiries or collaborations, reach out via [your email] or open an issue on GitHub.
+For inquiries or collaborations, reach out via [onlybusiness.ben@gmail.com] or open an issue on GitHub.